JovonSmithIT1025/JovonSIT1025/Lab5/readme.md

 # LucidChart
+Learning about lucidchart was a little confusing at first.
+However, after watching the video a few times it became more clearer.
+I can now see how lucid charts can be helful in the future.
+The video was short and got straight to the point.
+I am not able to understand the formatting of how lucid charts are displayed.
 # Intro to Networking
+# Network Design
+I think wireless printers are more convenient.
+Using a wireless printer you can print from multiple devices and from different places.
+It's a more modern way of the way technology is used today.
+Wireless printers can even be assessed through your smart phone.
+I chose this design because i was intrigued by how printers have evolved.
+Many people are not aware how using a wireless printer can be used to share information on the go.
+# NSA/CSS
+The NSA is responsible for preventing and erdicating any and all threats to the U.S National security system.
+They're job is to focus on the defense industrial base.
 # Data Transmission
 Packet Switching - Technology that allows packets of data to be routed based on the destination system.
 IP Address - Unique identifying number